+Initial Results

-6 Research Contributions
+Research Contributions

 The proposed research main contribution to the field of user modeling will be a cross domain recommender algorithm.
 The algorithm will apply graph analysis methods for the purpose of recommendation generation and will be based on data (interests) extracted publicly available data.